shaozxc/shaozxc/README.md

-- 👋 Hi, I’m @shaozxc, My real name is Andrii Zolkin, I am a 19 years old and I have a passion in Web Development.
+- 👋 Hi, I’m @shaozxc, My real name is Andrii, I am a 19 years old and I have a passion in Web Development.
 I am from Kyiv, Ukraine but as of now
   I am living in Europe.

 - 🌱 I’m currently learning ReactJs and everything that involves it.
 I am doing different courses, personal projects, etc. Boring stuff